Coverage for Prescription Drugs

 How to Select a Medicare Prescription Drug Plan

 Contact SHIP at 301-255-4250 for help in evaluating your options.
-Download and complete the Medicare Part D Prescription Drug Worksheet (PDF) and mail it to the SHIP office.
-We will evaluate your options and send you a Medicare prescription drug plan recommendation.
+Submit your request for a free Medicare Part D Plan comparison using our secure online request form on our Forms & Resources page.
+We will evaluate your options and send you lowest cost Medicare prescription drug plan options to consider.

-For a guide to how to enter your drugs and shop for a Medicare Part D Plan, download the Self Help Guide for PDP or go directly to Medicare’s plan finder tool to evaluate the best policy on your own at Medicare.gov/find-a-plan/questions/home.aspx.
+For a guide to how to enter your drugs and shop for a Medicare Part D Plan, use Medicare’s Plan Finder tool to evaluate the best policy on your own.
+Watch Medicare’s step-by-step video about How to use Medicare Plan Finder.

 Ways to Save Money with Your Part D Prescription Drug Plan